WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 -  **Setting up the WCT database** - procedures for setup using Oracle, MySQL and PostgreSQL.

--  **JMX setup** - procedures for setting up JMX for different WCT components.

--  **Setting up the WCT Application Servers** - procedures for deploying WCT to Tomcat, includes configuration options and troubleshooting.
+-  **Setting up the WCT Application** - procedures for deploying WCT, includes configuration options and troubleshooting.

 -  **Setting up Heritrix 3** - procedures for building and running